profmikegreene/sakai-master-docker/README.md

 `cd` to the folder you cloned into

-`git clone -b 11.x https://github.com/sakaiproject/sakai.git sakai/src`
+`git clone -b 11.x --depth 1 https://github.com/sakaiproject/sakai.git maven/src`